kimonkekes/Auric/README.md

-# Auric - a gold investing dApp
+# Auric - a gold investment dApp

 Auric is a sample decentralized application (dApp).
 Its main currency is an ERC20 token named ["Auric"](https://sepolia.etherscan.io/token/0xc63e033c4452dec6ab5a52c9e835d56b27be83f4/), which supposedly represents ownership of an actual quantity in gold bars.